garrensmith/LazyBoy/docs/installation.md

         secure:true,
     });

-If any options are not supplied they will be set to the default value
+If any options are not supplied they will be set to the default value.

 Loading Models
 ==============

-The models needs to be loaded for LazyBoy to work.
-This can be done via two ways.
-The first is to manually require the files where the models are defined and then call

-  Model.load()

-This is done after all the models have been defined and in the same file as all the models have been defined.
-This is for very simple use cases.
+For LazyBoy to work correctly all the defined models need to be loaded.
+Calling `Model.load()` will load all models defined in the file.
 A better way is to keep all the models in a specific folder and point LazyBoy to that directory.
 To load the Models then:

-  Model.load('models')
+  Model.load('models', function () {
+    // this cb called once all models have been loaded })

 Important to note is that LazyBoy always loads the models folder relatively from the base folder that the node app was started from.

 <br />
 <br />